UppsalaNLP/uuparser/README.md

 # UUParser: A transition-based dependency parser for Universal Dependencies

-This is a port to Python 3 of uuparser.

 This parser is based on [Eli Kiperwasser's transition-based parser](http://github.com/elikip/bist-parser) using BiLSTM feature extractors.
 We adapted the parser to Universal Dependencies and extended it as described in these papers: